krzentner/language-world/data/text-davinci-003/chain_md/sweep-into-3.md

     Steps:  1.
 Put gripper above cube  2.
-Drop gripper onto cube 3.
-Lift cube with gripper 4.
-Move cube to goal First, put the gripper above the cube.
+Drop gripper around cube  3.
+Close gripper around cube  4.
+Move cube to goal First, put the gripper above cube.
-    - When the robot's gripper is not above cube, the robot should put gripper above cube.
+    - When the robot's gripper is not vertically aligned with cube, the robot should put gripper above cube.
-    We don't want to accidentally bump the cube, so try to align the gripper with the cube from the top.
+    If the gripper isn't around the cube, line it up and put it around the cube.
-    - When the robot's gripper is not aligned with the cube and the robot's gripper is open, the robot should drop gripper onto cube.
+    - When the robot's gripper is not around cube and the robot's gripper is open, the robot should drop gripper around cube.
-    Once we've dropped the gripper onto the cube, try to lift the cube with the gripper.
+    If the gripper is near the cube and open, we can grab the cube by closing the gripper.
-    - When the robot's gripper is near the cube and the robot's gripper is open, the robot should lift cube with gripper.
+    - When the robot's gripper is near cube and the robot's gripper is open, the robot should close gripper around cube.
-    We've lifted the cube, so we can move it to the goal.
+    We've closed the gripper, and the cube is still close to the gripper, so we might have grabbed it.
+Try to move the cube to the goal.
+If we didn't grab it, go back to an earlier step.
-    - When the robot's gripper is near the cube and the robot's gripper is closed, the robot should move cube to goal.
+    - When the robot's gripper is closed around the cube, the robot should move the cube to the goal.